UCB-MIDS/w241/assignments/essays/essay1/README.md

 ## Sources that you might consider

-You've got access to all of the scholarly literatuer in the world through your University VPN.
+You've got access to all of the scholarly literature in the world through your University VPN.
 Use it!
 Is there some substantive topic that you're interested in?
 There's _absolutely_ a scholarly journal that is covering the topic.
 Particularly good sources, include:

 - Nature, Science, Proceedings of the National Academies
 - NEJM, The Lancet, BMJ